titastransport/GustiLogistics/README.md

 The app requires authentication to access, so I've included some sample images with notes pertaining to the most interesting and challenging parts.

-Upon login, the app displays an indexing of all products', along with their current quantities and reorder by dates.
+Upon login the app displays:
+* An indexing of all products', along with their current quantities and reorder by dates.
 Note: Not all suppliers and products have been uploaded yet.

 ![alt text](/sample_images/ProductsIndexPage.png "Products List")

+Links to two spreadsheet uploaders can be seen at the bottom-left of the above page which:
-Two spreadsheet uploaders enable updates to the database on the client's end.
-Links to them can be seen at the bottom-left of the above image.
-The uploaded sheet is available as an argument in the [params hash](https://gorails.com/episodes/the-params-hash), which I then parse.
+* Enable updates to the database on the client's end.
+* Are available as an argument in the [params hash](https://gorails.com/episodes/the-params-hash), which I then parse.

 ![alt text](/sample_images/FileUploader.png "File Uploader")

+A calendar page:
-A calendar page displays which products should be reordered based on calculated reorder dates.
-The calendar utilizes the calendar helper module, along with significant HTML and CSS styling, both of which take inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars).
-Seeing reorders on a calendar, in the context of time, helps my former company envision the bigger picture of ordering, as they need to group orders from different vendors in one vessel from Italy.
+* Displays which products should be reordered based on calculated reorder dates.
+* Takes inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars) for design and implementation.
+* Provides a context of time, which helps my former company envision the bigger picture of ordering, as they need to group orders from different vendors in one vessel from Italy.

 ![alt text](/sample_images/CalendarPage.png "Calendar Prototype")

-Clicking on a product link on the Calendar pages takes you to an individual Product analysis page.
-This lists all vital stats like reorder dates, quantities and more.
-Top B2B customers and total B2C(retail) sales for a given product are diplayed in a table and pie chart.
-Currently, sales are broken down into the last 6 full months, and the previous 6 full months before that, as requested by the client.
+Clicking on a product link on the calendar pages takes you to a product analysis page. which:
+* Lists all vital stats like reorder dates, quantities and more
+* Displays Top B2B customers and total B2C(retail) sales in a table and pie chart.
+* Ranks customers in the last 12 months into 6-month halves, as requested by the client.
 One of my goals in the next few weeks is to enable dynamic querying on the page for any given month range.

 ![alt text](/sample_images/ProductAnalysisPage.png "Product Analysis")

-My near-future vision for the application is that all matters related to supply chain management, such as reorders calculations, and customer, product, and supplier analyses will take place in the app.
-I hope it could generalize even more, handling tasks such as company communications and project management.
-In addition, it could be useful for other small "brick and mortar" businesses to use.
+My vision for this application is that it will:
+* Handle all matters related to supply chain management, such as reorders calculations, and customer, product, and supplier analyses will take place within the app.
+* Generlizes to offering more servies, such as company communications and project management.
+* Becomes useful for other small "brick and mortar" businesses to use.